centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-azure-storage-acr.md

 ## How to check in the CLI that the configuration is OK and what are the main options for ?

-Once the Plugin installed, log into your Centreon Poller CLI using the *centreon-engine* user account (`su - centreon-engine`) and test the Plugin by running the following command:
+Once the Plugin is installed, log into your Centreon Poller CLI using the **centreon-engine** user account (`su - centreon-engine`) and test the Plugin by running the following command:

 ```bash